Chuyu-Team/MINT/Readme.md

 - "Zw*" API is under the management of Windows SDK version macros.

 ## How to use
-Copy ChuyuWindowsInternalAPI.h to your project and directly include it.
+Copy MINT.h to your project and directly include it.

 ## License
 Because https://github.com/processhacker/phnt is distributed under the